Interfaces for Named Token

 tokenName = idToName(nameToId(tokenName)) MUST hold true.

-- 1b. if the compliant doesn’t implement
+- 1b. if the compliant contract does not implement

 IERC_NamedTokenCore, it MAY follow the default mapping rule betweentokenIdandtokenNameuint256 tokenId = uint256(keccak256(tokenName)).